CauSeygn/Cachy-linux-tweaks/categories/post-install tweaks/11. list of programs/instructions.md

+# Preface
-# This is my list of programs, which I use on Linux
+This is my list of programs, which I use on Linux
 ###### (general windows gaming is not mentioned, naturally I use what is outlined in [8. windows support](../8.%20windows%20support/instructions.md)):

 - Browser: brave